-LADYBIRD MESS HALL & MUSIC GROVE was an exciting project for Chandlee and Sons Construction Company.
+LADYBIRD MESS HALL & MUSIC GROVE was an exciting project for Chandlee Construction Company.
 It is part of the BeltLine Atlanta revitalization project.
 Owner, Michael Lennox, chose this former cotton mill consisting of several rental lofts to be converted into a beautiful eco-design.
-Seth Chandlee, Managing Partner with Chandlee and Sons, and the Chandlee crew were responsible for the evolution of this very old brick building into a light-filled restaurant and bar with inside and outside areas for dining, drinking, music and games.
+Seth Chandlee, CEO of Chandlee Holdings and Founding Partner of Chandlee Construction, and the Chandlee crew were responsible for the evolution of this very old brick building into a light-filled restaurant and bar with inside and outside areas for dining, drinking, music and games.
 Joshua Charles was the architect/designer who initialized the project with Michael Lennox.

 The one story building is constructed of brick and wood with high ceilings.
-To bring the project up to the required codes, all of the mechanicals were replaced.
+All mechanical systems were replaced to bring the project up to code.
 Several windows originally located at the top of the walls were relocated to make better use of the light.
 Additional windows taken from a school in Alabama were incorporated into the design.
 Several interior walls were taken down and the double front entry doors were replaced.
 New interior walls were constructed to create dining areas, a bar, a full size commercial kitchen, restrooms, and cold and dry storage.
 An office for Michael was created above the main floor.